ralna/GALAHAD/doc/Python/go.rst

    UGO - univariate global optimization of a smooth function over an interval <ugo>
    BGO - multivariate global optimization of a smooth function within a box using stochastic methods<bgo>
+   DGO - multivariate global optimization of a smooth function within a box using deterministic methods<dgo>

 References
 ^^^^^^^^^^